johnamdickson/portfolio-project-4/README.md

 - **Heroku**: cloud based platform used for site deployment.
 - **elephantSQL**: cloud based database storage.
 - **Cloudinary**: cloud based storage for images.
+- **Bootstrap**: CSS framework for class based styling directly in the DOM.
 - **dateutil**: used to calculate relative dates.
 - **datetime**: from the standard library, used to perform operations on date and time objects and strings.
 - **os**: from the standard library used to access system method to clear terminal screen at appropriate points whilst the program is running.